qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 - a button to go to the next record,
 - a button to go to the last record.

-XAML definition of RecordNavigationBar uses images (PNG files) to display button faces.
+The XAML definition of the RecordNavigationBar element uses images (PNG files) to display button icons.
-We tried to use Unicode symbol characters instead, but they differ in size.
+We tried using Unicode symbols instead, but they vary in size.

 ```xml
 <UserControl x:Class="Qhta.SF.WPF.Tools.RecordNavigationBar"